 - Train for Improvement.
 Once your baseline has been established, deliver the training you need to improve performance, always focused on the desired result.
 OttoLearn delivers that training for your team in 2-minute Mastery Moments™ several times a day.

 - Analyze and Measure ROTI.
 Watch your metrics from Day One.
 When I was running retail stores, we watched our sales-per-labor-hour on a daily basis.
 Look at team averages for the duration of the Pilot training period.
 Calculate the improvement of your unit value of training.

 - Roll Out a Complete Training Program.
 Extrapolate how much training you would need to add to achieve that result across your entire team, plant, franchise empire, etc. Use OttoLearn to deliver your training and keep reporting your improved ROTI.

 Here’s the sweetener: Pilot Project numbers don’t lie.
-An OttoLearn RapidScan Pilot Project is a low-risk way to prove that better training will deliver on your ROTI goals.
+An OttoLearn RapidScan Pilot Project, using our microlearning platform, is a low-risk way to prove that better training will deliver on your ROTI goals.
 It removes the emotion from the discussion, because you can determine the value of a unit of training.
 It gives you numbers.
 And numbers are power.

 Identify - Test - Improve - Invest

 It’s nearly impossible to figure out what your team has forgotten from their previous trainings or what they have learned to do incorrectly over time.
 Now you can measure that.
 Use that data to deliver improved training, and measure the results.